Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Heavy quarks initialization

-In the transverse plane, the initial positions of the heavy quarks are extracted on an event-by-event basis according to the probability given by the thickness function of the proton, see Eq.~\eqref{eq:bd1}.
-For each event, after extracting the position of the three valence quarks via the Gaussian profile~\eqref{eq:bd2}, HQs positions are extracted via the profile~\eqref{eq:bd1} similarly to what we do for the initialization of the color charges of the proton.
-In this way, we distribute heavy quarks near the hotspots of the initial energy density of the color fields.
+In this work we consider the pairs produced at mid-rapidity, so that the longitudinal coordinate of the heavy quarks is kept $z=0$, if we indicate with positive $z$ and negative $z$ respectively the forward-going and backward-going directions of the colliding nuclei.
+In the transverse plane, the initial positions of the heavy quarks are extracted on an event-by-event basis.
+For each event, after extracting the position of the three valence quarks via the Gaussian profile~\eqref{eq:bd2}, we extract the position of the center of mass of each quark-antiquark pair via the profile~\eqref{eq:bd1}.
+In this way, the heavy quarks are distributed around the hotspots of the initial energy density of the color fields.
+From that, we extract the relative distance between each quark and antiquark in the pair (in its rest frame) according to the distribution:

+where $r_\text{0}=0.4$ fm for a $c\bar{c}$ pair and $r_\text{0}=0.2$ fm for a $b\bar{b}$ \cite{Zhao:2024vqp}.
+Using the $r_\text{rel}$ we extract for each pair, each quark is placed at a distance $r_\text{rel}/2$ from the center of mass of the pair, while the polar angle is extracted uniformly in the range $(0,2\pi)$.
+The corresponding antiquark is generated opposite to the quark, with respect to the center of mass.

-For illustrative purposes, we show in Fig.~\ref{fig:init_HQ_xT} the position of 100 heavy-quark pairs in two events.
+For illustrative purposes, we show in Fig.~\ref{fig:init_HQ_xT} the centers of mass of 100 heavy-quark pairs in two events.
 We remark that this number of pairs is chosen only for a good visualization and does not correspond to the real number of quarks produced in the considered collision system.
-In both panels of the figure, the three hotspots correspond to profile~\eqref{eq:bd1} that develops around the three valence quarks, the latter location changing event-by-event; we checked that these are the same locations where most of the energy density gets deposited at the initial time.
-The red dots represent the production points of the heavy-quark pairs.
-In this work we consider the pairs produced at mid-rapidity, so that the initial longitudinal coordinate of the heavy quarks is $z=0$, if we indicate with positive $z$ and negative $z$ respectively the forward-going and backward-going directions of the colliding nuclei.
-For the position of the quark and its antiquark companion in a pair we have moreover ${\bf x}_q = {\bf x}_{\bar q}$.
+In both panels of the figure, the three hotspots correspond to the profile~\eqref{eq:bd1} that develops around the three valence quarks, whose location changes event-by-event; we checked that these are the same locations where most of the energy density gets deposited at the initial time.
+The red dots represent the centers of mass of the production points of the heavy quark and antiquark in the pairs.